Maria and Emma’s HIE Story

 But in some cases you can do so up to ten years later.

-If you need help or you know of somebody that has suffered like Maria and her baby have, you need to contact Merson Law now.
+If you need help or you know of somebody that has suffered like Maria and her baby have, you need to contact Merson Law now and possibly pursue a medical malpractice claim.

 Remember, Merson Law only collects money if we win your case.
-You and your baby have suffered enough already, let us help you get the money you deserve.
+You and your baby have suffered enough already through this birth injury, let us help you get the money you deserve.

 *All names used in this story have been replaced to ensure privacy for our clientele.